ottnav/ottnav.github.io/faq.md

 ## How to install on my Windows PC/Mac
 There is no special version dedicated to be used on Windows PC or Mac, however, there is a solution to use the app with negligible side effects.
 - Windows 11 has a decent Android apps support, so it's recommended to use builtin solution for running apps.
+  - Step 1: Install `Windows Subsystem for Android` following this instruction https://www.windowscentral.com/how-get-started-android-apps-windows-11
+  - Step 2: Install `standalone OTT Navigator` app (check bottom of the FAQ)
 - Install NoxPlayer app on your PC - it allows running Android apps and is highly optimized and recommended.
 Just use it like it was a native app.Some users are running the app on different emulators, like BlueStacks emulator and report that it also works quite well, and supports later Android versions.

 Please note, that hardware acceleration might not be available when using emulator on some devices, so you might need selecting software codecs to watch your content.

 ## Will the app work on my TV?
 Why not WebOS/Tizen?